bdwilson/KP3S/3dTouch.md

 The higher you start this out (i.e. less negative), the safer it is as to not damage your bed.
 You can continue to adjust this and re-copy the config file only to the SD card to update the configuration.
-6. Put the SD card into yourd evice.
+6. Put the SD card into yourd device.
 When you reboot your device, you should see it flashing the new firmware and applying the settings.
 Once it does this, it renames both files to .CUR on your SD card.
 If you want to change just the settings, you can copy the .CUR configuration file to robin_nano_cfg.txt and then reboot the device and it will